 It’s important to consider that additional clarity may be needed before offering ABA telehealth services.
 For example, it may be necessary to obtain authorization to move in this direction.
 It’s also essential to ensure that the care and treatment that you offer are coded properly.
 In short, while there are some differences in the way the process works, ABA therapy organizations can still confidently offer telehealth services.

-Missing Piece has expertise in ABA billing to help facilitate the entire process for you.
+Missing Piece has the expertise in ABA billing to help facilitate the entire process for you.
 This includes the necessary documentation needed for billing and online authorizations.
 All the services provided by Missing Piece for in-office visits can translate into the telehealth component of your practice as well.

 Our ABA solutions can solve many of the most common concerns about providing telehealth for ABA therapy.
 Missing Piece is capable and professional, and we can navigate the complexity of the ABA billing landscape for your telehealth needs.
 As an outsourced provider, you can trust that we can take care of the process efficiently, so you have more time to spend with your clients, both in-person and virtually.
 Contact us today to get started or for more information about how we can help you.